freeCodeCamp/guide/src/pages/articles/miscellaneous/rename-local-branches-in-git/index.md

 ---
-title: Rename Local Branches In Git
+title: Rename Local Branches in Git
 ---
 To rename a local branch, enter the following into the terminal: